 The caveat - researchers said this was just a small pilot study, not a full one, and more research needs to be done.

-As for Georgia's legislation, State Sen. Jen Jordan and State Rep. Erick Allen said it will be introduced later this week.
+As for Georgia's legislation, State Sen. Jen Jordan and State Rep. Erick Allen said it will be introduced soon.